TrudAX/denistrunin-blog/src/draft/performance-projmanage/index.md

 #### - Only AX technical consultant involved

 Your Dynamics AX slow and you ask AX technical consultants to check why and give recommendations.
 Typical example of this - that a company hires a Microsoft Services consultant, they do a 3 days analysis with [DynamicsPerf](https://github.com/PFEDynamics/DynamicsPerf) tool and at the end give you very nice looking report.

 This is better than nothing, but may not work in a lot of cases.
 For example, for the described project one problem was related to slow shipment processing.
 When we started analysis we have found that a shipment module used cross-companies queries, but the actual company was always defined in the business process, so these cross-companies queries may be removed and it gave quite considerable performance boost.
 Issues like this involve a lot of communications and may not be resolved just a single person sitting and running some queries.

-## Ready to change approach
+## Ready to change and forward only approach

+That is what I discuss with a customer in the beginning of the project.
+The only way to fix performance problems - is to change something.
+There is no a magic flag in Dynamics AX or SQL Server - "Runs faster".

+These changes can be done in multiple areas, but as with any change, there is always a chance that it can affect the system in negative way.
+We trying out best to avoid this, but such issues are happening almost on every project.
+Even a positive change - like you created a new index or cleanup some tables can produce a negative effect due to parameters sniffing.

+The only correct way to deal with such issues - is to continue the system monitoring and quickly identify and fix them.
+Not a correct way - perform a rollback.

+Also I developed some rules:

+- Never apply any changes on Production by myself.
+There was a lot of situations - you create an index and the next day some users can't print documents(totally unlinked events).
+Then there were usually a lot of e-mails with trying to find the reason and blame someone and the person who did the last change is a perfect candidate for this.
+Then
+- Allocate a day to monitor the system after the changes are applied.
+This is needed to catch and fix a parameters sniffing issues.
+- For the first round of changes - include as many as possible.
+The strategy "one change in a time" doesn't work well in the beginning.
+Often first positive changes create a lot of trust, that makes project flow simpler later

+## Prepare a separate LAB version for the project

+Often the most complex problem in performance optimization - is to replicate an issue.
+There are a lot of cases where the operation(for example Sales orders posting or some batch job) is working without any issues during the day, but becomes slow during a certain hour.
+The reason may be in other parallel processes that caused blocking or the high system load, but very often this depends on the particular data used in this process.
+The typical example for this is warehouse operations where for some period you can have zero lines ready for shipment, but an hour later - 10k lines.

+To quickly trace such issues a database point-in-time backup(like restore the Database at 11.32) can provide a valuable information.
+So organizing a separate environment where such backup can be restored and traced can save a lot of time allowing quickly replicate an issue and test the fix later.

+In this project it was a separate one-box environment(that included AOS, SQL and all others components) with 8 CPUs cores, 48GB of memory and 3TB drive(to keep 2 copies of database backup).
+Also an important tip is to run this environment under a user that doesn't have any production access to avoid situations of sending e-mails to the real customers or to the production integration folders.

+## The project flow and communication chanel

+## Deal with external integrations